kallebertell/jsdojo/README.md

 In JavaScript, almost everything is an object.
 All primitive types except null and undefined are treated as objects.
 They can be assigned properties (assigned properties of some types are not persistent), and they have all characteristics of objects.

 It's important to understand the basics of objects and what properties they have before starting to learn prototypes.
-Make the tests in objects_spec.js pass.
+Make the tests in objects_spec.js pass by completing object_factory.js.

 Prototypes
 -------------------------